maxxsh/GifthealthEngineeringProject/README.md

 - `parseLine()` is checked with valid and invalid lines
 - `processEvents()` is checked with the sample event list
 - `formatReport()` is checked with the expected output text
-- stdin behavior should be covered with an integration style test that runs the CLI end to end
+- stdin behavior is handled in `src/cli.ts` and can be covered with an integration style test later

 I think this is enough for a small project like this.
 It gives confidence in the core rules without making the test file too heavy.